PDXpert PLM Software

-As noted throughout this topic, PDX packages are not well-suited to move data from one PLM system to another.
+As noted earlier, PDX packages are not well-suited to move data from one PLM system to another.
 PDX packages often require additional work before they can be imported into PDXpert.
 In addition, PDXpert's batch data import tool is used mainly to initialize PDXpert with pending (unreleased) part and document records, and for minor updates to item-level attributes like unit costs and custom attributes.
 The batch import tool is not capable of importing revised data for released items, or for reproducing revision change histories.

 You can, however, export a new BOM revision from a selected item in a PDX package.
 Import the CSV file into an individual assembly's BOM Markup list using the context menu command.

 This application note works well for transferring a small number of large product files that were exported at the same time.

 If you have many PDX packages, or the PDX packages were exported at different times, then it's more efficient to extract the XML and file attachments directly from the PDX packages.
 In addition to extracting and merging the data much faster, scripting allows auto-filling missing data, excluding obsolete items, converting unwanted collection members into preferred names, cleaning part descriptions, and detecting systemic data errors.

 While the details are too complex for an application note, this is the general procedure using PDXplorer 5 or later: